LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 4.a.1.
 Trigger setting
 """"""""""""""""""""""

-:ref:`On the previous page <4.
-Custom Cameras>`, the three methods allowing to instantiate a :class:`~crappy.camera.meta_camera.camera_setting.CameraSetting` were presented.
+:ref:`On the previous page <tutorials/custom_objects:4. custom cameras>`, the three methods allowing to instantiate a :class:`~crappy.camera.meta_camera.camera_setting.CameraSetting` were presented.
 While these methods cover a wide range of situations, we found that they were not always well-suited to manage the trigger setting that some cameras possess.
 Indeed, when a camera is switched to external trigger mode, it will only acquire images when receiving an external signal.
 But if this signal is itself issued by a device controlled from Crappy, then the camera cannot